How to Identify & Express Needs to Revive Communication in Your Relationship

 Communication in Relationships – Expressing Your Needs to Your Partner

-So you’ve recognized your unmet needs, but how do you express this to your partner, without making him or her feel like the bad guy?
+So you’ve recognized your unmet needs, but how do you express this to your partner without making them feel like the bad guy?
 After all, it’s very likely that they don’t even realize what they are doing (or not doing).

 Try not to vent or accuse when you bring the subject up.
-While this may feel therapeutic at the time, you will actually be causing more problems, both now and down the road.
-No one likes to be accused, and your partner will probably get defensive about it.
-Once that happens, the conversation will go nowhere and he’ll be less likely to willingly talk about it in the future, thinking that you will accuse him again.
+While this may feel therapeutic at the time, you’ll actually be causing more problems, both now and later.
+No one likes to be accused, and your partner will probably get defensive, causing the conversation to end with little hope of resolution.

-Before you start discussing the issue with your partner, clearly think about your unmet needs, and some possible solutions.
+Before you start discussing your partner’s issue, clearly think about your unmet needs and some possible solutions.
 Defining your exact thoughts and feelings here is important.
 Are you angry, confused, or depressed?
 Is the issue minor and started recently, or is it a major issue that has been going on for years?
 Was there an event that marks the start of these feelings, such as getting married or having a baby?

 Try to use “I” statements instead of “you” accusations, even if the issue is caused by your significant other.
 For example, instead of “You live like an animal who can’t clean up after himself!” try “I feel frustrated when I find things left all over the floor.”